amarquezsv/CNN/README.md

 - pip install tensorflow

 # The data used is in the folder Data
-https://www.kaggle.com/c/histopathologic-cancer-detection/data
+The data is so big and for that reason it is not here in GitHub, but is free in: https://www.kaggle.com/c/histopathologic-cancer-detection/data

 # The result is the file: